tcbrowne/Generating_Journals/README.md

 # Plans for Future Implementation
 - Include a way to choose the frequency of certain transactions / i.e., randomize transaction types rather than always having 8
 - Include a random variable within eeach transaction type 0 to 2 to change magnitude, multiply by that amount (have defined distribution)
+- Include VBA macro to organize the data and present financial statements with the random data